shouliang/githubBlog/source/_posts/Node.js/The Node.js Event Loop, Timers, and process.nextTick().md

 `setImmediate` and `setTimeout()` are similar, but behave in different ways depending on when they are called.

-- `setImmediate()` is designed to execute a script once the current **poll** phase completes.
+- `setImmediate()` is designed to execute a script once the current **poll** phase **completes**.
 - `setTimeout()` schedules a script to be run after a minimum threshold in ms has elapsed.

 The order in which the timers are executed will vary depending on the context in which they are called.
 If both are called from within the main module, then timing will be bound by the performance of the process (which can be impacted by other applications running on the machine).

-For example, if we run the following script which is not within an I/O cycle (i.e. the main module), the order in which the two timers are executed is non-deterministic, as it is bound by the performance of the process:
+For example, if we run the following script which is not within an I/O cycle (i.e. the main module), the order in which the two timers are executed is **non-deterministic**, as it is bound by the performance of the process:

 ```
 // timeout_vs_immediate.js